 Rest assured, however, that as effective as we know these advertising platforms to be if used properly, they will take your money and run if you give them the chance.

 Example time.
 You throw down $20 to promote a post aimed at women age 25-55 who like dogs and live in Canada.

 Congratulations!
-You, my friend, are playing in the ol' billboard-on-the-freeway category. that ad you just created?
-It’s going to give you about as much return as the (lack of) effort you put into targeting that audience.
+You, my friend, are playing in the ol’ billboard-on-the-freeway category.
+That ad you just created is going to give you about as much return as the (lack of) effort you put into targeting that audience.

 On the other hand, if you become a schooled at creating highly strategic audiences to serve specific promoted posts and ad campaigns to, your cost per engagement, click or conversion may just blow your mind.
 Even the most analytic-adverse marketers among us, myself included, can’t help but pore over ways to continually optimize, test and aim for the lowest cost, highest return ad campaigns of all your nerdy friends.
 It’s an addiction alright, but one of the few I don’t mind admitting.